SimonVerhoeven/spring-restdocs-demo/README.md

 ## About

 This project is a sample implementation of [Spring REST Docs](https://spring.io/projects/spring-restdocs) to showcase how we can use our test cases to generate documentation for us, and bundle it as part of our build.
-In thise case for a controller which allows us to fetch a list of books, fetch a book by ISBN-13 and add one. (the controller is very basic, and in memory since the focus is on the documentation aspect).
+In this case, for a controller which allows us to fetch a list of books, fetch a book by ISBN-13 and add one. (the controller is very basic, and in memory since the focus is on the documentation aspect).

 ***